Little Mermaid Walking Tour (Self Guided), Copenhagen

 3) Odd Fellows Mansion

-The Odd Fellows Mansion (Danish: Odd Fellow Palæet) is a Rococo town mansion in Copenhagen, Denmark, named after the local branch of the Independent Order of Odd Fellows which acquired the building in 1900.
-Before that, it was known as the Berckentin and later the Schimmelmann Mansion after its successive owners.
-It houses a concert hall which is open to the public.
+The Odd Fellows Mansion is a significant Rococo-style town mansion located in Copenhagen.
+It gained its current name when it was acquired by the local branch of the Independent Order of Odd Fellows in 1900.
+Before this acquisition, it was known through its history as the Berckentin Mansion and later the Schimmelmann Mansion, reflecting the names of its notable owners.

 4) Moltke Mansion